Egypt Nile Cruises

 Most Nile cruises run between Luxor and Aswan, or in the reverse direction.
 The two cities are approximately 215 kilometers apart by river.
 The route passes through Esna, Edfu, Kom Ombo, and connects to Philae and the High Dam complex at Aswan.

-The direction of travel — Luxor to Aswan or Aswan to Luxor — affects sequencing but not the overall quality of the experience.
-We can advise on which direction fits your wider Egypt itinerary.
+The direction of travel affects sequencing but not the quality of the experience.
+We advise on which direction fits your wider Egypt itinerary — whether you are arriving from Cairo, continuing to the Red Sea, or flying home from Luxor or Aswan.

 How to Choose the Right Nile Cruise